rocket-pool/RPIPs/assets/rpip-10/expense_4.md

 The team has completed a prioritization discussion, which has been summarized here: https://discord.com/channels/405159462932971535/405163979141545995/1291631201597263883

-They are expected to release a roadmap and timeline for Saturn milestones in the month of October 2024.
+The team has not yet released the roadmap and timelines and so it cannot be included here; it is expected to be released in October 2024.

 The core protocol development team will provide quarterly updates on the roadmap progress before the following dates:
 - 2025-01-26